 - Firmly press the cat down to the floor while sharply saying "no!"
 Again, be firm, but not rough with your handling of your cat.
 If you know how to make the sound, you can preface your "no!" with a hissing sound, much as the mother cat would do.

 - Hold the cat in that position until you feel and see him relax his muscles.
-Some cats will visibly relax, as my Jaspurr, pictured here on the right, does.
+Some cats will visibly relax, as my Jaspurr, did in the incident above.
 While you are holding him, speak softly and calmly to him: "You're my good boy."
 "I love my kitty."

 - Release your hold on the cat, then pet him and tell him "good boy."
 The idea is to discipline him without withholding your love.
 Jealousy is often the motivator for cats' aggression.
 The dominant cat in a household may always be looking out to protect his or her status as "top cat."
 Scolding him after the fact serves no purpose except to reinforce his anger.